seqeralabs/nf-training-intro/docs/part3-nextflow.md

 }
 ```

 After resizing, this `Collage` process takes groups of labeled images and creates a collage for each label.
 It uses the montage command from ImageMagick (a software suite for image manipulation).
-Recall, that we were running two commands to achieve this earlier.
+Recall that we were running two commands to achieve this earlier.

 ```groovy
 process CombineImages {